 Once you have submitted your online application via our Campusportal you will get an application number for future reference and can check your application status in our portal.

-Our admissions committee will check all applications after 15 May.
-You will hear from us if your application has been successful around the beginning of June.
-EU applicants will be informed shortly after 15 July.
+Our admissions committee will check all applications continuously.
+You will hear from us if your application has been successful 1-2 weeks after your application has been submitted in the application portal.

 If we were unable to give you a study place, then you will also hear from us by e-mail.